ricksteruk/aya_devnet_guide/prometheus_guide.md

 ## Installing your first Dashboard.

+I have provided a basic dashbaord to monitor your aya node to get you started, it is based on a substrate node template.

+Look in the `monitoring_assets` folder in this repo and download the `aya_node_template.json` to your desktop

 Click on `Dashboards` in the left hand side menu bar, and then click `New` and select `import` from the dropdown menu

 ![EnterURL](monitoring_assets/dashboard_new_import.png)

+Now upload the `aya_node_template.json` file by dragging it from your desktop into the grafana window.

+Click IMPORT

 Here is what it should look like!